Flore-Mueth/ADA_P3-jekyll/index.md

 ### Overall Succes

+#### Do Successful and Unsuccessful Movies Have Different Diversity Scores?

 hist
 {: .text-justify}

-Is this difference truly significant?
+The mean diversity score for successful movies is 0.51 and for less successful movies 0.60.
+The diversity score seems to be lower for successful movies.
+But is this difference truly significant?
 To determine this, we will perform a t-test, a statistical method used to compare the means of two groups and evaluate whether the observed differences are likely due to chance.
 In this case, we will compare the diversity scores of successful movies (using the overall success) versus less successful movies.
 This test will help us establish whether there is a statistically significant relationship.
 Let’s dive in!
 {: .text-justify}

 <html lang="en">